Falls Road, Belfast: Housing

 Past Albert Street, more mills were built on the northern side and more streets of small terraced houses on the southern side.
 The old streets were named after characters and events in the Crimean War (1853–1856) which was occurring at that time.
 These include Raglan Street (named after Lord Raglan, commander of British forces in the Crimean War), Garnet Street (after Garnet Wolseley, 1st Viscount Wolseley), Alma Street (after the Battle of Alma), Balaklava Street (after the Battle of Balaklava), Inkerman Street (after the Battle of Inkerman), Sevastopol Street (after the Siege of Sevastopol), Plevna Street (after the Siege of Plevna), Varna Street (after the Siege of Varna) as well as Omar Street (after Omar Pasha) and Osman Street (after Osman Nuri Paşa).
-There were also streets named after Balkan places such as Bosnia Street, Balkan Street, Roumania Street and Servia Street.
-Other streets were named after contemporary political and royal figures such as Peel Street (after Robert Peel) and Albert Street (named after Prince Albert).
+Some streets were named after Balkan locations, such as Bosnia Street, Balkan Street, Roumania Street and Servia Street.
+Other streets were named after contemporary political and royal figures, such as Peel Street (after Robert Peel) and Albert Street (named after Prince Albert).
 Marchioness Street and Lady Street are probably named after Lady Dufferin, the Marchioness of Dufferin and Ava, originally from Killyleagh, who had been the Vicereine of India (1884–1888).
 These street names are recalled in the collection of poetry The Irish for No by Ciaran Carson.
-In one of the poems entitled "The Exiles' Club", Carson imagines a group of Belfast exiles:
+In one of the poems, entitled "The Exiles' Club", Carson imagines a group of Belfast exiles: